Start by using the features you're most excited about.

 You can eliminate “searching for app” by positioning it on the front screen and you can also choose your meditation in advance if you want to keep this habit as streamlined as possible.

-What will be your immediate reward for completing your habit on any given day?
 Think about all the everyday activities that you actually enjoy and which ones you could repurpose into rewards to reinforce your habit.
-It might be jumping on social media or watching Netflix.
+It might be enjoying your morning coffee, watching Netflix or jumping on social media.
+In order to repurpose these activities into rewards, they need to be done or experienced immediately after you complete your habit.

 Tip: when choosing rewards, make sure it’s consistent with the person you want to be.
 Completing your gym routine and rewarding yourself with a pack of chips and a can of coke might not be ideal if you’re striving to be the healthiest version of yourself.